jlperona-teaching/ecs154a-winter20/lab4/lab4.rst

 """""""""""""""

 The PC will be an 8-bit up-counter that starts at 0 and wraps around upon saturation.
-You must make this counter out of flip flops of any type.
+You may use the built-in counter module to do so.
-You may not use the counter in the Memory library.
+I have to allow registers for the next part, and you can make a counter pretty easily out of a register and an adder or ALU.

 The output of the PC, *pc*, will feed the RAM the memory location of the instruction it should output.
 In addition, you will need to attach the *resetall* signal to the reset pins of the flip flops in your PC.